Drudoo/MED10/README.md

 - 10 questions
 - 3 answers per question
 - have 15 questions/coins and randomly give either question or coin.
+- Enemy
+- Question when you die.
+- Save one question for when they die.

 ## Build wirelessly to Android (Mac)